 Step 1) Launch Cryptomator

-Step 3) Enter password again to unlock the vault.
-A virtual drive will be created and a new file explorer will open.
+Step 3) Enter the password again to unlock the vault.
+A virtual drive will be created, and a new file explorer will open.
 Use it like any plugged USB flash drive.
-Obviously, it will be empty to begin with.
+It will be empty, to begin with.

-Step 4) You can drag & drop / copy & paste files that you want to encrypt into the virtual drive.
+Step 4) You can drag & drop/copy & paste files that you want to encrypt into the virtual disk.
 For some reason, the files won’t show up immediately in the virtual drive even after copying is complete.
 I suggest to lock and unlock the vault again to see the files!
-Apparently, looks like a bug to me.
-For example I have added two test files.
+It looks like a bug to me.
+For example, I have added two test files.

-Step 5) Browse and see the files that you copied via normal file explorer to see the encrypted files.
-It looks like a garbage.
+Step 5) Browse and see the files that you copied via regular file explorer to see the encrypted data.
+It looks like garbage.
 That’s the file that gets stored in the cloud!